trbKnl/Command-Line-Tutorial/tutorial.md

 ### Introduction

-*Philosophy*: Many small programs that work together efficiently, with as goal usability and maintainability
+*The linux philosophy*: Many small programs that work together efficiently, with as goal usability and maintainability

 Linux is a kernel, the operating system is [GNU](https://www.gnu.org/home.en.html).
 But when people say Linux, they mean [Linux Kernel](https://en.wikipedia.org/wiki/Linux_kernel) + [GNU-utils](https://www.gnu.org/software/coreutils/), which are a set of programs that are very well known and widely used, such as `ls`.
 There are also other kernels such as the BSD kernel, with a similar set of tools comparable to the GNU-utils.